Wikidata/editgroups/docs/index.rst

 and maintenance tasks happening in Wikidata, provide a simple mechanism to refer to and discuss these batches, and undo them in a few clicks.

-Documentation for users can be found on Wikidata itself.
-This manual is for developers who want to contribute to EditGroups, interact with it through its API, extend it, deploy it on other wikis, and so on.
+Documentation for users can be found `on Wikidata itself <https://www.wikidata.org/wiki/Wikidata:Edit_groups>`_.
+This manual is for developers
+who want to contribute to EditGroups, interact with it through its API, extend it, deploy it on other wikis, and so on.
+If you are just trying to add a tool to the Wikidata EditGroups instance, just use the `instructions for tool developers <https://www.wikidata.org/wiki/Wikidata:Edit_groups/Adding_a_tool>`_.

 .. toctree::
    :maxdepth: 2